cunnie/writings/i_am_become_forever.md

 profitable enough, that it was difficult to manage, and that it opened the company to lawsuits.
 Those were the official reasons.
 But there are other reasons, too.
-Julia was well-liked, and when she was lost, well, I guess it soured them.
-They didn't like the business, it was too opaque, and it killed their leader."
+Julia was well-liked, and when she was lost, well, I guess it soured them to the division."

 "I couldn't tell anyone what really happened.
-I pretended to be distraught.
+I pretended that she died.
 But in some ways Julia is truly dead: what she became — I don't even know how to describe it — is something completely different the Julia we knew.
 The Julia we knew is gone."